-RELATED MITIGATION MEASURE MONITORING VERIFICATION IDENTIFIED IMPACT Implementation Entity Monitoring and Verification Entity Timing Requirements Signature Date Specific Plan's inconsistency with the CAP is primarily an administrative effect, in that the CAP is out-of-date and does not reflect current planning projections.
+Γ MONITORING VERIFICAT ΓΙΟΝ IDENTIFIED IMPACT RELATED MITIGATION MEASURE Implementation Entity Monitoring and Verification Entity Timing Requirements Signature Date in various plans (i.e., the proposed Specific Plan, the recently adopted Solano County General Plan, and the 2005 Bay Area Ozone Strategy).
+As a result, the Specific Plan's inconsistency with the CAP is primarily an administrative effect, in that the CAP is out-of-date and does not reflect current planning projections.
 The BAAQMD is likely to adopt an updated CAP that would include the latest County projections, including proposed development in the Specific Plan area.
 Until the current CAP is updated to reflect changed assumptions regarding the County General Plan and Specific Plan projections, adoption and implementation of the Specific Plan would remain technically inconsistent with the current CAP.
 In addition, however, Specific Plan-facilitated development would likely exceed the proposed BAAQMD significance threshold for ROG, should that threshold be adopted.
-Since no additional feasible full mitigation has been identified, the Specific Plan's effect on long-term regional emissions increases, as reflected in these administrative provisions, would therefore represent a significant and unavoidable impact.
+Since no additional feasible full mitigation has been identified, the Specific Plan's effect on long-term regional emissions increases, as reflected in these administrative provisions, would therefore represent a significant and unavoidable impact .
 BIOLOGICAL RESOURCES Impact 6-1: General Areawide Impacts on Biological Resources.
-The Draft Specific Plan (DSP) neighborhood and open lands framework (DSP sections 3.2.1 and 3.3.2), street network (DSP section 3.4.3) and associated environmental stewardship provisions and habitat protection objectives (DSP sections 3.3.4 and 5.5.6) have been formulated with the intent to avoid and protect mixed oak woodland forest, grassland pockets, and Hennessey Creek and Green Valley Creek riparian corridors, and to minimize biological resource impacts in general.
+The Draft Specific Plan (DSP) neighborhood and open lands framework (DSP sections 3.2.1 and 3.3.2), street network (DSP sections 3.2.1 and 3.3.2), street network (DSP sections 3.3.4 and 5.5.6) have been formulated with the intent to avoid and protect mixed oak woodland forest, grassland pockets, and Hennessey Creek and Green Valley Creek riparian corridors, and to minimize biological resource impacts in general.
 The Draft Specific Plan also specifically acknowledges the framework that would be established by the Bureau of Reclamation and Solano County Water Agency's proposed Solano Multi-Species Habitat Conservation Plan (HCP) (DSP section 2.4.3) for complying with federal and state regulations for special-status species while accommodating future urban growth.
-In addition, the tree and habitat protection objectives identified in the DSP (section 5.5.6) specifically call for the protection of existing mature hardwood and oak trees; preservation, conservation and enhancement of open lands that provide wildlife habitat; minimization of tree and shrub removal in foothill areas; and repair of environmental degradation that has previously occurred.
-Nevertheless, based on the evaluation of biological resources occurring or potentially occurring Mitigation 6-1.
-The County shall encourage avoidance, minimization and compensatory mitigation of identified biological resources, including careful consideration by prospective individual project applicants of the biological resource constraint information provided in this EIR during the preapplication project design phase.
-In addition, prior to County approval of any future plan area subdivision or other discretionary development application, the project proponent shall submit a biological resources assessment report prepared by a qualified biologist for County review and approval.
+In addition, the tree and habitat protection objectives identified in the DSP (section 5.5.6) specifically call for the protection of existing mature hardwood and oak trees; preservation, conservation and enhancement of open lands that provide wildlife habitat; minimization of tree and shrub removal in foothill areas; and repair of Mitigation 6-1.
+The County shall encourage avoidance, minimization and compensatory mitigation of identified biological resources, including careful consideration by prospective individual project applicants of the biological resource constraint information provided in this EIR during the pre- application project design phase.
+In addition, prior to County approval of any future plan area subdivision or other discretionary development application, the project proponent shall submit a biological resources assessment report prepared by a qualified biologist in accordance with DFW, CNPS, USFWS, or NOAA/NMFS survey protocols and guidelines , for County review and approval.
 The biological resources assessment report shall contain a focused evaluation of project-specific impacts on biological resources, including any protocol level surveys for biological resources that have been performed as may be necessary for temporary and indirect impacts, as well as all related biological impact avoidance, minimization, and compensatory mitigation measures included in the project.
-If the assessment results in a determination that: (a) no oak woodland area, potentially jurisdictional wetland area, or riparian habitat or other stream features would be affected; and (b) no special-status plant or animal species habitat known to occur or potentially occur on or in the vicinity of the project would be affected; no further mitigation would be necessary.
-If the assessment results in a Individual project applicants (must demonstrate compliance to County satisfaction).
+If the assessment results in a determination that: (a) no oak woodland area, potentially jurisdictional wetland area, or riparian Individual project applicants (must demonstrate compliance to County satisfaction).
 MGV Conservancy Design Review Committee and County.
 Prior to any subdivision or other discretionary approval.